 In Protector of the Small, King Jonathan breaks his pedestal for Keladry when he accedes to Lord Wyldon's demand that she be admitted as a probationary page, despite the fact that there was no such provision attached to the law allowing girls to train for knighthood when it was signed ten years ago.note Keladry is the first girl to try.
 It gets worse when she learns that he stopped his daughter from becoming a page, making Keladry one of the few female Tortallan characters who never loves King Jon.
 (Later she comes to understand the political necessity of such decisions, but that doesn't mean she likes it.)

-Averted thus far in Ciaphas Cain.
+Averted in Ciaphas Cain THE HERO OF THE IMPERIUM.
 Cain's actions continue to make him a galactic hero, despite each of them being motivated by cowardice and self-preservation.
 The only people who ever saw through it are an Inquisitor, who doesn't mind, and possibly a commissar cadet who dies anyway.

 In Martin The Warrior: Felldoh was a slave all his life, Brome completely innocent towards the evil in the world looked up to Felldoh as an older brother and a badass.
 Yet as the story goes on, Felldoh becomes darker and obsessed with killing in his quest for revenge against the slavers.
 To the point where Brome didn't even know who he was anymore, he hated what Felldoh became to the point where he vowed to be as un-Felldoh-ish as possible by becoming a complete pacifist.